 The role of Perón has been played by some of the most celebrated women in musical theatre across the globe including Elaine Paige, Patti LuPone, Stephanie Lawrence, Elena Roger and, in the original Australian production, by Jennifer Murphy.
 Arena talks about her own process in preparing to play such an enormous role.

 “I’ve read quite a bit about her but, again, what you read you never know if it’s factual, if it’s somebody’s interpretation, everything is so subjective about her,” she says.

 “I just have to try and find what it is about her that made my light globe go on.
-And I’m not interested in focusing in on the frivolities or somebody’s misguided interpretation of what they think she is, because I think that people forget about the contribution.
-They’re too busy looking at the diamonds and all of that kind of stuff and not really getting passed that.
+And I’m not interested in focusing in on the frivolities or somebody’s interpretation of what they think she is, because I think that people forget about the contribution.
+They’re too busy looking at the diamonds and all of that kind of stuff and not really getting past that.
 I like to scrape through layers, that’s what interests me.
 Surface is not interesting at all.”

-“I think so, I think it can,” she says.
+“I think so, I think it can [be],” she says.
 “It’s not a role that you’d be able to sustain for a very long time because it’s emotionally and physically pretty mental.
-It’s not something that will go on for a long time … You must understand of the emotional implication because when people come and see you every night, they don’t give a shit if your cat’s died or if something’s going on in your life.
+It’s not something that will go on for a long time … You must understand the emotional implication because when people come and see you every night, they don’t give a shit if your cat’s died or if something’s going on in your life.
 They go, ‘I want to see her perform’.
 It’s an enormous amount of responsibility.